What will happen at your appointment

-- for your name, date of birth and physical address so we can verify this in the COVID Immunisation Register (you don't need to show photo ID)
+- for your name, date of birth and physical address so we can verify this in the COVID Immunisation Register (you do not need to show photo ID)

 - to give your verbal consent to receive the vaccine — this is standard practice for any vaccination.

-Note: If you're in Group 1, you will be asked to give written consent.
+Note: If you are in Group 1, you will be asked to give written consent.
 This was the original consent process.